 It is no secret that the Fender Stratocaster is one of the most popular guitars in the world.
-It has a legacy going back decade, and has been used by legendary guitar players to get the sounds they need it every imaginable style of music.
+It has a legacy going back decades, and has been used by legendary guitar players to get the sounds they need it every imaginable style of music.
 Even if you know very little about guitars you’ve probably seen a Strat before, and you’ve definitely heard one.

 Fender Stratocasters are high-end, American-made instruments, and when you are an advanced guitar player someday you may just get to own one.
 Or, maybe you’ll own a few of them.
 As a beginner, unless you are prepared to drop a ridiculous amount of cash on your first guitar rig, these guitars are out of your price range.

 Fender to the rescue!
 Through their budget Squier by Fender lineup and their Made-in-Mexico Standard Series Fender brings us real Stratocasters that are not only affordable, but sound and look almost as good as the original.

 When it comes to electric guitars for beginners, Squier by Fender, along with Epiphone, are the brands I always recommend.
 In this article you’ll learn about the different models in the Squier and Fender Standard lineup and get some advice on choosing the right Strat for you.

 Squier by Fender offers a few different starter kits for beginning electric guitar players.
 You can find an array of different guitars (both Stratocasters and Telecasters) and even bass setups.
 Remember, Squier is owned by Fender and makes budget versions of classic Fender instruments.
 You’ll see a lot of Strat copies out there, especially in the beginner guitar market.
 None of the guitars in this article are “copies”.
 Squier makes real Strats.